iturdikulov/notes/In_real_life_IRL.md

 - Use a tape measure with cm (metric system).
 - Wear underwear or very thin clothes for accurate measurements and appropriate shoes for correct length of trousers.
 - Neck: Measure around the fullest part of our neck, keeping tape level.
 Allow for your index finger to fit between the tape and your neck for a comfortable fit.
 - Chest: Measure your chest under your arms, holding tape level.
 Be sure to cross over the shoulder blades and the fullest part of your chest.
 - Waist: Measure your waist where the waistband normally sits.
 - Hip: Measure your hip around the fullest part
 - In seam length: Measure from the crotch to your desired trouser length.
 Or use a pair of trousers that fits you well, measure from the top of the inner leg seam to the hem at the bottom of the leg.
 - Sleeve length: Use a jacket that fits well around the shoulders.
 Stand with the arm relaxed down the side of your body.
 Measure from the top of the shoulder seam, let the tape measure follow the outside of the sleeve to the desired length of the sleeve.

 ![Size chart for men uniforms](img/Body-measurement-cm-to-size-male-drawing.jpg)

+## Apartment cleaning plan

+1. Garbage collection, also collect old, unnecessary and broken things that are not repairable.
+2. Washing fabric coverings, curtains, drapes, tablecloths, etc.
+3. On the free space is made arrangement of things
+4. Dishes and sanitary ware are washed.
+5. Next in line are floor coverings, which should be treated with detergents and left to dry.
+6. Dust and dirt is removed from walls and other surfaces

+Principles:

+- divide and conquer
+- schedule (clean zone or part of zone per day)

 ## References